sam-don/sentalysis/README.md

 [Back To Top](#sentalysis)

-There are four main ways to analyse text in SentAlysis:
+There are three main ways to analyse text in SentAlysis:

 - Type text directly into the terminal.
 - Enter the path and/or filename of a text file which contains the text you want to analyse.